 Automated governance entails the use of periodic tests to run against your analytics implementation following a change.
 These tests check for tracking errors such as missing tags, missing variable data, incorrect formatting of variable data, and other errors.

 The benefits of applying test automation to your analytics implementation include:

 - A more efficient way to ensure quality data

 - Greater confidence in analytics data for decision-making

 With the help of an automated testing solution, you can efficiently monitor and maintain your analytics implementation while you move your business forward.
-Regularly testing your implementation will result in more accurate data now and into the future and will enable you to confidently make data-based decisions that positively impact your customers and your bottom line.
+Regularly testing your implementation will result in more accurate data now and into the future and will enable you to confidently make data-driven decisions that positively impact your customers and your bottom line.

-To be competitive in today’s business climate, you need to be an insights-driven business, and here at ObservePoint, we’re here to help you do just that.
 Learn more about how ObservePoint can help you with your analytics testing by scheduling a web analytics audit today.